Taylor Motter

-Taylor Davis Motter (born September 18, 1989) is an American professional baseball utility player in the St. Louis Cardinals organization.
-He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays, Seattle Mariners, Minnesota Twins, Colorado Rockies, Boston Red Sox, and Cincinnati Reds.
-He has also played in the KBO League for the Kiwoom Heroes.
+Taylor Davis Motter (born September 18, 1989) is an American former professional baseball utility player.
+He played in Major League Baseball (MLB) for the Tampa Bay Rays, Seattle Mariners, Minnesota Twins, Colorado Rockies, Boston Red Sox, Cincinnati Reds, and St. Louis Cardinals, and in the KBO League for the Kiwoom Heroes.

 Amateur career

 Motter graduated from Palm Beach Gardens Community High School in Palm Beach Gardens, Florida and played college baseball at Coastal Carolina University in Conway, South Carolina.
 In three seasons with the Chanticleers (2009–2011), he appeared in 187 games (185 starts) and had a .303 batting average with 18 home runs and 110 runs batted in (RBIs) with a .482 slugging percentage.
 He helped lead Coastal Carolina to three consecutive Big South Conference baseball championships, three NCAA Regional appearances, and one NCAA Super Regional appearance (2010).
 While only hitting .256 with no home runs and three RBIs in 13 Big South tournament games, Motter, in 13 NCAA Regional/Super Regional games, hit .333 with three home runs and nine RBIs while compiling a .622 slugging percentage.

 In 2010, Motter played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 He was drafted by the Tampa Bay Rays in the 17th round of the 2011 MLB draft.